Vikinglotto: Prize structure

-The Vikinglotto jackpot starts at €3 million (US$3.2 million) and can grow to a maximum of €25 million (US$26.6 million) (previously €35 million).
+The Vikinglotto jackpot starts at €3 million (US$3.2 million, guaranteed to be at least 19 million DKK in Denmark) and can grow to a maximum of €25 million (US$26.6 million) (previously €35 million).
 The jackpot and the second prize are shared between all participating countries on a pari-mutuel basis, and all contribute to the prize fund for these two tiers.
 Smaller prizes are determined nationally, using the remaining funds from ticket sales.
 This arrangement differs from EuroMillions and Eurojackpot, where all prize categories are common to all participating countries.